lporat/laura_vm364/Event_Presentation.md

 ![Atari VCS]
 (http://i.imgur.com/0qFrBMc.jpg)

-Then in 1983, there was the video game crash.
+In 1983, there was the video game crash.
 The market at that point was so oversaturated with games that people were no longer buying any new games.
-It lasted from 1983 to 1985.
+It lasted two years from 1983 to 1985.
 It was a disaster for video game manufacturers especially Atari.
+In 1982, they released E.T. which was one of the biggest commercial failures in video gaming history.
 This caused many doubts whether video games could ever be a viable long-term business.

+Luckily, the game industry recovered from the crash.
+The 90s saw improvements in video game graphics with the SNES that had 16 bit graphics and it was the best selling console of the era.
+The 90s also the introduction of portable consoles with the Game Boy which was released in 1989 in Japan.

+The end of the '90s and into the 2000s cemented the "big three" video game console manufacturers which were Nintendo, Microsoft, and Sony.
+Sega, Atari, and the others were out.